asongent/AWS-Jenkins/README.md

 ---
 Thank you all for every video you put out there for some of these lessons.
-They were of great help to me
+They were of great help to me.

+---

+                               Thanks for Taking This Tutorial
+                                       Gentle
+                                   Jr. DevOps Engineer